Chapter 4 Select Destinations Africa & the Middle East

-For those who are intolerant or allergic to acetazolamide, dexamethasone is an alternative for prevention of AMS, but there are cautions involved in using dexamethasone for ascent.
+For those who are intolerant of or allergic to acetazolamide, dexamethasone is an alternative for prevention of AMS, but there are cautions involved in using dexamethasone for ascent.
 Consideration should be given to carrying a treatment course of dexamethasone for high-altitude cerebral edema (HACE).
 Travelers with symptoms of altitude illness must not continue to ascend and need to descend if symptoms are worsening at the same altitude.
 A flexible itinerary and having an extra guide who can accompany any member of the group down the mountain if he or she becomes ill are considerations.
-See Chapter 2, Altitude Illness for more information about prevention and treatment of altitude illness.
+See Chapter 2, Altitude Illness, for more information about prevention and treatment of altitude illness.

 Treatment of Travelers’ Diarrhea

 There are no reported drug interactions between acetazolamide and the fluoroquinolones (ciprofloxacin, levofloxacin) or macrolides (azithromycin) commonly used to treat travelers’ diarrhea.
 There is a potential increased risk of tendon rupture when dexamethasone is used with fluoroquinolones.
 Avoid concurrent use of macrolides and nifedipine.